Last update: September 9, 2021

 Aranui – Restarted on August 8, 2020 (excluding one-off cruise for local passengers on July 18)

 A-Rosa – Restarted on June 17, 2020.
-The first cruise on the Douro in 2021 began on June 16, with a seven-night itinerary from Porto to the Spanish border and back, but sailings are now suspended until August 4.
-Voyages have restarted on the Rhine and Danube, with Rhône sailings due to begin on August 21.
+The first cruise on the Douro in 2021 began on June 16, with a seven-night itinerary from Porto to the Spanish border and back.
+Voyages have restarted on the Rhine and Danube.
 Seine cruises will not resume until 2022.

-Australis – Due to restart in September 2021 (the start of the next season)
+Australis – Due to restart in December 2021

 Avalon – July 27, 2021 (Seine); August 7 (Rhine); August 10 (Danube); August 31 (Rhône); September 10 (Moselle).

-Azamara – Azamara Quest returns on August 28, 2021, and Azamara Journey on October 13 but Azamara Pursuit will not resume sailing until January 2022.
+Azamara – Azamara Quest returned on August 28, 2021, and Azamara Journey will sail again on October 13, but Azamara Pursuit will not resume cruising until January 2022.

 Bahamas Paradise Cruise Line – Began sailing on July 24, 2021.

 Carnival Cruise Line – Restarted in Galveston, Texas, with Carnival Vista sailing on July 3, 2021, and Carnival Breeze on July 15.
-Carnival Horizon began operating from Miami on July 4 and Alaska cruises will depart from Seattle from July 27 on Carnival Miracle.
-New ship Mardi Gras will start sailing from Port Canaveral on July 31.
-Carnival Magic will homeport from Port Canaveral from August 7, Carnival Sunrise will start from Miami on August 14 and Carnival Panorama will sail from Long Beach from August 21.
-Other dates – September 5 (Carnival Glory from New Orleans); September 12 (Pride from Baltimore); September 19 (Dream from Galveston); October 8 (Conquest from Miami); October 9 (Freedom from Miami); October 11 (Elation from Port Canaveral); October 21 (Sensation from Mobile).
+Carnival Horizon began operating from Miami on July 4 and Alaska cruises departed from Seattle from July 27 on Carnival Miracle.
+New ship Mardi Gras started sailing from Port Canaveral on July 31.
+Carnival Magic homeported from Port Canaveral from August 7, Carnival Sunrise started from Miami on August 14 and Carnival Panorama sailed from Long Beach from August 21.
+Other dates – September 5 (Carnival Glory from New Orleans); September 19 (Dream from Galveston); October 9 (Freedom from Miami); October 11 (Elation from Port Canaveral); November 1 (Valor from New Orleans); November 14 (Legend from Baltimore and Pride from Tampa); December 13 (Radiance from Long Beach and Conquest from Miami); January 2022 (Sensation from Mobile).

 Celebrity – Celebrity Millennium began sailing from St Maarten to other Caribbean islands on June 5, 2021.
 The line was also the first to restart cruising from US waters when Celebrity Edge left Port Everglades on June 26.
 Celebrity Edge’s sister, Celebrity Apex, made its world debut in Greece on June 19 (see story here).
 Celebrity Silhouette began sailing round-Britain cruises from July 3.
 In the Galapagos, Celebrity Flora returned on July 4, followed by Celebrity Xpedition on July 24 and Celebrity Xploration on September 18.
 Celebrity Millennium began Alaska voyages from Seattle on July 23 and Celebrity Equinox sailed from Fort Lauderdale on July 25.